Quiz Game

 Each of the Level buttons will share a similar script. setting the current level and count of correct answer and then resetting the current question to 1.
 The functions Level 1 and Display Question are also called here, which in turn reset all the question-and-answer variables and then display the current question.

-Set Variable: "/:CurrentLevel" = 1
+On (Release) Set Variable: "/:CurrentLevel" = 1

 Set Variable: "/:CurrentCount" = 0